 The following people have the right to be protected under the provisions of Article 311:

 - People who hold a civil post under the Union or any State.

-By the words civil services it has been made clear that the members of the Armed Forces are not part of the servants who are covered under the provisions in the Constitution, related to Civil Servants.
+By the words civil services, it has been made clear that the members of the Armed Forces are not part of the servants who are covered under the provisions in the Constitution, related to Civil Servants.
 In the case of Purshottam Lal Dhingra v.
-Union of India, it was held that the protection provided under Article 311 to the civil servants includes permanently employed civil servants as well as temporarily employed civil servants.
+Union of India, it was held that the protection provided under Article 311 to civil servants includes permanently employed civil servants as well as temporarily employed civil servants.

 What are the exceptions to the protection?

 While protection has been provided under Article 311 of the Constitution to ensure that their interests are protected, these protections are also subject to some exceptions.
 When these exceptions arise in a case, the protection cannot be claimed by the concerned civil servant.
 The following are the exceptions:

 - If the civil servant has been found guilty of a criminal offence, in such cases the protection under Article 311 cannot be availed for him and in such cases, he can be removed for misconduct without getting a chance of being heard.

 Illustration: A is a civil servant who has been convicted by a court for a crime under IPC.
 In such case when the enquiry is made for charges against him, he may not be provided with the chance of being heard and he can be removed and such a removal will not amount to a violation of article 311.
 Also, he may also be removed without having an enquiry and it will also be a valid removal.